-- Section 504 of the Rehabilitation Act of 1973 as amended - The Americans with Disabilities Act of 1990, as amended - Code of Federal Regulations Title 49 Parts 37 and 38
+- Section 504 of the Rehabilitation Act of 1973, as amended - The Americans with Disabilities Act of 1990 (ADA), as amended - Code of Federal Regulations Title 49 Parts 37 and 38

-It is RIPTA policy that all FTA-funded vehicles be wheelchair-accessible and that these vehicles are maintained to ensure that all ADA equipment is in working order.
-Although RIPTA does not currently contract for service, any potential contract would include accessibility-related requirements including:
+Pursuant to the ADA, it is RIPTA policy that all FTA-funded vehicles are ADA compliant and that all associated equipment is maintained and in working order.
+Any potential contracts would include accessibility-related requirements including:

-- Program for providing complementary ADA service (for applicants proposing to provide primarily fixed route service). - Compliance with requirements in 49 CFR Part 37 relating to accessibility features, service animals, service to persons with respirators or portable oxygen, and stop announcements. - Certification that demand responsive service offered to individuals who use wheelchairs is, at a minimum, equivalent to the level and quality of service offered to individuals without disabilities. - Provisions for reporting complaints alleging discrimination to the RIPTA Civil Rights Officer for investigation. - Provisions authorizing RIPTA to review vehicle specifications and building plans to ensure ADA compliance.
+- Program for providing complementary ADA service (for applicants proposing to provide primarily fixed route service). - Compliance with requirements in the Code of Federal Regulations for Transportation Services for Individuals with Disabilities (49 CFR Part 37 Subpart F) relating to accessibility features, service animals, service to persons with respirators or portable oxygen, and stop announcements. - Certification that demand responsive service offered to individuals who use wheelchairs is, at a minimum, equivalent to the level and quality of service offered to individuals without disabilities. - Provisions for reporting complaints alleging discrimination to the RIPTA Civil Rights Officer for investigation. - Provisions authorizing RIPTA to review vehicle specifications and building plans to ensure ADA compliance.